Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: The data

 It is clearly seen in the lower panel of Fig.~\ref{fig:g00data} that from $2m_K$ up to $1.2\,$GeV, the phase $\phi^0_0$ from the Argonne \cite{Cohen:1980cq} and Brookhaven-I \cite{Etkin:1981sg} collaborations are incompatible.
-However, by Watson's Final State Theorem, $\phi^0_0$ at $K \bar{K}$ threshold should be the same as that of the scalar-isoscalar $\pi\pi\rightarrow\pi\pi$ phase shift $\delta_0^{(0)}$.
+However, by Watson's theorem, $\phi^0_0$ at $K \bar{K}$ threshold should be the same as that of the scalar-isoscalar $\pi\pi\rightarrow\pi\pi$ phase shift $\delta_0^{(0)}$.
 Here one should notice that, as seen in the figure in the unphysical region, both the $\pi\pi\rightarrow\pi\pi$ data and their dispersive analyses with Roy and GKPY equations \cite{GarciaMartin:2011cn,Moussallam:2011zg}, which extend up to or beyond $K \bar K$ threshold, find $\delta_0^{(0)}>200^\degree$.
 The huge rise of the phase right below $K\bar K$ threshold is due to the presence of the well-known $f_0(980)$ resonance.
-Thus, it seems that the phase of Brookhaven-I \cite{Etkin:1981sg} right above $K \bar K$ threshold is inconsistent with Watson's Theorem.
-Moreover, this phase was extracted using a $g_2^0$ wave that also violates Watson's Theorem, as we will see soon below.
-Hence, for our fits we will discard the Brookhaven-I data \cite{Etkin:1981sg} below $\sim$1.15 GeV, i.e. until it agrees again with that of Argonne \cite{Cohen:1980cq}.
+Thus, it seems that the phase of Brookhaven-I \cite{Etkin:1981sg} right above $K \bar K$ threshold is inconsistent with Watson's theorem.
+Moreover, this phase was extracted using a $g_2^0$ wave that also violates Watson's theorem, as we will see soon below.
+Hence, for our fits, we will discard the Brookhaven-I phase data \cite{Etkin:1981sg} below $\sim$1.15 GeV, i.e. until it agrees again with that of Argonne \cite{Cohen:1980cq}.

 Concerning the data on $\vert g_0^0\vert$, shown in the upper panel of Fig.~\ref{fig:g00data}, we can see that, up to roughly 1.4 GeV, the sets of Argonne and Brookhaven-I are consistent among themselves but not with Brookhaven-II.
 For later purposes, it is relevant to remark that the latter is consistent up to 1.2 GeV with the so-called ``dip solution'' of the elasticity favored from dispersive $\pi\pi\rightarrow\pi\pi$ analyses \cite{GarciaMartin:2011cn,Moussallam:2011zg}, assuming that only $\pi\pi$ and $K\bar K$ states are relevant.
-In contrast Brookhaven-II would require the presence of some non-negligible coupling to other state, possibly four pions.
-Finally, in the 1.2 GeV to 1.47 region the ``dip'' solution from $\pi\pi$ scattering has such large uncertainties that is roughly consistent with the three data sets.
+In contrast, Brookhaven-II would require the presence of some non-negligible coupling to another state, possibly four pions.
 As we did in \cite{Pelaez:2018qny} we will consider both alternative possibilities in our fits.
+Finally, in the 1.2 GeV to 1.47 region the ``dip'' solution from $\pi\pi$ scattering has such large uncertainties that it is roughly consistent with the three data sets.